How long have I been obsessed with Poland?

 My great-grandparents

 Despite being at least the 3rd generation born in America, all of my ancestors are Polish.
-Two of my great-grandparents were born in Poland, as well as most of my great-great-grandparents.
+One of my great-grandparents were born in Poland, as well as most of my great-great-grandparents.

 When we were growing up, everyone in the family told us we were Polish and that we should be very proud.
 Particularly, my father's father used to stress this fact.
 When we would say, "I'm hungry," he'd respond with, "No, you're Polish." ;-)